-Jesús Fernández-Villaverde is currently Professor of Economics at the University of Pennsylvania, where he serves as Director of Graduate Studies in the Economics Department, Visiting Professor at University of Oxford, Visiting Scholar at the Federal Reserve Banks of Chicago and Philadelphia and the Bank of Spain, Advisor to the Hoover Institution at Stanford University’s Regulation and Rule of Law Initiative, and a member of the National Bureau of Economic Research, and the Center for Economic Policy Research and ADEMU.
+Professor Fernandez-Villaverde will present, "Can Currency Competiton Work?" co-authored by Daniel Sanches (Federal Reserve Bank of Philadelphia).
+Jesús Fernández-Villaverde currently serves as Director of Graduate Studies in the Economics Department.
+He is a Visiting Professor at University of Oxford, Visiting Scholar at the Federal Reserve Banks of Chicago and Philadelphia and the Bank of Spain, Advisor to the Hoover Institution at Stanford University’s Regulation and Rule of Law Initiative, and a member of the National Bureau of Economic Research, and the Center for Economic Policy Research and ADEMU.
 His research interests are in the formulation of dynamic equilibrium models, their efficient computation, and their estimation.

-Robert E. Hall - Professor of Economics at Stanford University.
+Peter J. Klenow - Professor of Economics at Stanford University.

 December 11, 2018 at 4:15 pm in North Hall 2111